ujanssen/emil/README.md

 - a chess board (done)
 - king and rock pieces (done)
 - movements for king and rock (done)
+- delete illegal moves (done)
-- a search for best moves; delete illegal moves
+- a search for best moves
 - some evaluation of the current position; plan for checkmate